Simplifying Deep Temporal Difference Learning: Experiments

 \subsection{Atari}

 To save computational resources, we evaluate PQN against PPO in the Atari-10 suite of games from the ALE, which estimates the median across the full suite using a smaller sample of games.
-In \cref{fig:atari-10} we see that PQN obtains a better Atari-10 score than PPO.
-Both methods beat sample efficient methods like Double-DQN and Prioritised DDQN in the same number of frames.
-Notably, in the same number of frames PQN performs more than 50 times fewer gradient updates than traditional DQN methods, demonstrating the significant boost in computational efficiency of our method.
-This, combined with vectorised sampling, results into 100x time speedup.
-To further test our method, we train PQN for an additional hour in the full suite of 57 Atari games. \cref{fig:speed_histogram} shows the time needed to train PQN in the full Atari suite takes the same time needed to train traditional DQN methods a single game\footnote{DQN training time was optimistically estimated using jax-based CleanRL DQN implementation.}.
-With an additional budget of 100M frames (30 minutes of training), PQN reaches the median score of Rainbow \citep{rainbow}.
-In addition to Atari-57, in \cref{app:further_results} we provide a comparative histogram of the performances of all algorithms.
-Notice that PQN reaches human performances in 40 of the 57 games of ALE, failing expecially in the hard-exploration games.
-This suggests that $\epsilon$-greedy exploration used by PQN is \textit{too} simple for solving ALE, opening up a promising avenue for future research.
-Moreover, the lack of the replay buffer doesn't allow to use the \textit{prioritised} buffer, which can be seen as a limitation of PQN but also as a challenge for future DVRL research.
+PQN outperforms PPO in terms of sample efficiency, final score, and training time (1 hour compared to 2.5 hours for PPO), and also surpasses sample-efficient methods like Double-DQN and Prioritised DDQN in the same number of frames, despite these methods being trained for several days and using over 16 times more gradient updates (12.5M compared to 780k for PQN).
+To further test our method, we train PQN on the full suite of 57 Atari games. \cref{fig:speed_histogram} shows that the time needed to train PQN on the full Atari suite is equivalent to the time required to train traditional DQN methods on a single game\footnote{DQN training time was optimistically estimated using the JAX-based CleanRL DQN implementation.}.
+With an additional budget of 100M frames (30 minutes of training), PQN achieves the median score of Rainbow \citep{rainbow}, which is still a SOTA method in ALE for sample efficiency but requires around 3 days of training per game, meaning that PQN can be considered 50x faster.
+While Rainbow is slightly more sample efficient, it's important to note that Rainbow is a much more complex system, designed specifically for Atari.
+Moreover, parallelisation of $Q$-Learning has traditionally sacrificed far more sample efficiency than PQN.
+For instance, Ape-X struggles to solve even the simplest Atari game, Pong, within 200M frames \citep{apex}.
+In this regard, PQN represents a significant advancement in $Q$-Learning research, offering a balanced compromise between speed, simplicity, and sample efficiency.

+In \cref{app:further_results}, we provide detailed data from these experiments, a comparison with Dopamine-Rainbow using the IQM score, and a comparative bar chart (\cref{fig:pqn_over_rainbow}) of the performances of algorithms in all the games.
+In this chart, we show that PQN reaches human-level performance in 40 of the 57 games of the ALE, underperforming mainly in the hard-exploration games, suggesting that the $\epsilon$-greedy exploration used by PQN is \textit{too} simple to solve ALE, and indicating a clear research direction to improve the method.